 The thing with addiction is that it can be about anything.

-People talk about addiction in relation to drugs, alcohol, smoking and inhalation (of glue, aerosol, paint, lighter fuel, etc.).
+People talk about addiction in relation to drugs, alcohol, smoking and inhalation (for example of glue, aerosol, paint or lighter fuel).
 But you can also be addicted to compulsive behaviours, including work, gambling, exercise, shopping, sex, eating, internet chatting and online games.

 As an example, some people rack up huge debt because they experience oniomania ‒ compulsive shopping.
 Oniomania is usually a response to low self-esteem, anxiety, depression, loneliness or anger.
 When these feelings grow, so does the urge to buy.

-Other types of compulsive behaviour are self-harm (such as cutting yourself) and risk taking (such as riding on the top of trains).
+Other types of compulsive behaviour are self-harm (such as cutting oneself) and risk taking (such as riding on the top of trains).

-People can become addicted to all sorts of substances ‒ alcohol, prescription medication, illegal drugs, cigarettes, even glue.
-But some substances are more addictive than others, and the physical, mental and social impacts of addiction can vary significantly from person to person and from substance to substance.
+People can be addicted to all sorts of substances ‒ alcohol, prescription medication, illegal drugs, cigarettes, even glue.
+But some substances are more addictive than others.
+A user may become addicted after using methamphetamine or heroin just a handful of times.

 How addiction can happen

+Addiction is multifaceted and can develop as a result of many factors.
 For one, the use of a substance may make you feel great, so you want to use it again.
-This ‘high’ can become a habit that is very hard to stop.
+The first time you use a drug is often the strongest experience.
+The psychological, social and physical elements of addiction take longer to develop.

-Giving up a substance that makes you feel great can therefore be very hard.
-Rather than having all the good feelings, you may have bad ones ‒ and both physical withdrawal and psychological withdrawal can be exhausting, painful and emotional.
+Giving up an addiction can be very difficult.
+Physical withdrawal and psychological withdrawal can be exhausting, painful and emotional.

-Other possible factors that can increase the risk of addiction are:
+Other possible factors that increase the risk of addiction are:

 - genes ‒ you may be biologically prone to addiction